Combining Microbubbles and Cell Sorting for Quick, Gentle Isolation of Unique Cell Populations

 Dead cells were eliminated by identifying live cells with a combination of scatter and a fluorescent viability dye (Figure 3).
 Pre-enrichment, an average of 91% of the cell population was viable, after enriching for the CD4+ T cell population, there was a slight reduction (80%) in the percentage of live cells (Figure 3C).
 However, after sorting out dead cells and debris with the WOLF, nearly all (98%) of the sorted cells were viable (Figure 3C).

-Using Akadeum’s quick and easy CD4+ T cell enrichment microbubbles before proceeding with Treg isolation using NanoCellect’s WOLF sorter led to a significant reduction in the overall time it took to obtain a sufficient number of highly pure and viable cells that are suitable for downstream applications like single-cell sequencing.
+Using Akadeum’s quick and easy CD4+ T cell enrichment microbubbles before proceeding with Treg isolation using NanoCellect’s WOLF sorter led to a significant reduction in the overall time it took to obtain a sufficient number of highly pure and viable cells that are suitable for downstream applications like single-cell DNA sequencing.
 While the WOLF can achieve similar purity alone, the combined technologies reduced enrichment times 15-fold without sacrificing purity.
 Furthermore, compared to traditional high-pressure cell sorters, this method increases sorting speed without additional shear stress.
 In summary, this experiment demonstrates a robust workflow for rapidly isolating unique target cell populations without reductions in viability.Download PDF